UCLA-AJL-Team9/AJL-Team9/README.md

 ## **🏗️ Project Overview**

 This project is part of the AJL 2025 Kaggle Competition, run in collaboration with Break Through Tech AI.
-The goal is to build a dermatology classifier that works well across a wide range of skin tones, addressing fairness and bias in AI-driven healthcare.
+The goal was to build a dermatology classifier that takes into account a wide range of skin tones, addressing fairness and bias in AI-driven healthcare.

 ---